 Lemon Skunk is a moderate feeder that thrives in healthy soil and when fertilized with compost tea.
 The great thing about compost tea is that it’s filled with nutrients and beneficial microorganisms.
 It is also helpful to dress the top of the soil with different nutrients throughout the growing cycle.

-You need to create a compost heap which you use as the base for the tea.
-Ideally, you will source your compost locally because it means the organisms in it are used to pathogens common to the area.
+You need to create a compost heap,, which you will use as the base for the tea.
+Ideally, you will source your compost locally because this means the organisms in it are used to pathogens common to the area.
 You can add worm castings, fish hydrolysate, molasses, and kelp to the tea.

 You can create a tea brewer using a large bucket, an air pump connected to an aerator device, and mesh bags in different sizes.
 Alternatively, purchase a ready-made brewer!